 Chartwell is first and foremost a summer garden, this season you can expect to see an array of roses in the rose garden and the Golden Rose Walk and in the kitchen garden you'll find plenty of produce we grow here ourselves.
 Out in the wider estate there are several swings to use, dens to hide in and fields to roam full of wild flowers.

 Death of a Hero

-From November 15 visit our winter exhibition as we mark the 50th anniversary of the death of Sir Winston Churchill.
-See the display commemorating his passing , the funeral and his enduring legacy that still stands today and will do for future generations.
+Visit our extended exhibition, open now until November 1, marking the 50th anniversary of the death of Sir Winston Churchill.
+See the display at Chartwell commemorating his passing, the funeral and his enduring legacy that still stands today and will do for future generations.